 Nanaboozhoo (Greetings in the Name of Ojibwe First Teacher)!

-‘Edge of the Bush’ was established in 2019 as a social enterprise to create an ‘ethical space‘ between Traditional Indigenous Knowledge Holders and settler colonial institutions seeking to engage in Truth and Reconciliation following Waabizheshi Doodem (Ojibwe Marten Clan) protocols and old-time Ojibwe Bush Teachings of Asemaa Nitam (Sacred Tobacco First).
+Edge of the Bush was established in 2019 as a social enterprise to create an “ethical space” for Traditional Indigenous Knowledge Holders to engage with people and institutions seeking to engage in Truth and Reconciliation following protocols of Chi Gete Anishinaabe Inaakonigewin (Very Old Anishinaabe Law) beginning with Asemaa Nitam (Sacred Tobacco First).

-Dr. Gokoomis (Grandmother) Jacque(line) Lavallée Ed.D, from Shawanaga First Nation recently earned her Doctorate of Social Justice Education from the University of Toronto just before her 80th birthday where she recorded aspects of her life story to demonstrate Asemaa Nitam (Tobacco First): Indigenous Healing Practices within the Ojibwe Tradition (2022).
+Dr. Gokoomis (Grandmother) Jacque(line) Lavallée Ed.D, from Shawanaga First Nation earned her Doctorate of Social Justice Education from the University of Toronto just before her 80th birthday where she recorded aspects of her life story to demonstrate Asemaa Nitam (Tobacco First): Indigenous Healing Practices within the Ojibwe Tradition (2022).
 She also holds her Second (Teaching) Degree in the Three Fires Midewiwin Lodge, and continues to act as ‘elder-in-residence’ at Ontario Institute for Studies in Education at the University of Toronto (OISE/UT).
 She is a proud Anishinaabe Ikwe (Ojibwe Woman), Mother, Grandmother, and Great-Grandmother, a ‘professor of the Oral Tradition’, Storyteller, Singer, and Dancer.

 Our logo was designed by Dr. Gokoomis (Grandmother) Jacque, Dr. Hopi Martin, and Carleton Wilson based on the principles of this work of inviting Peoples/Nations from all Four Directions to that old-time meeting place between worldviews at the ‘edge of the bush’.